For prospective pharmacy techs, this means more opportunities and a higher earning potential.

 What Kind of Education Do Pharmacy Techs Need?

 As mentioned above, to advance your pharmacy career, you must be a proactive learner.
 If you're getting started as a pharmacy technician, a bachelor's degree isn't necessary.
-But, most employers do require completion of a related educational program.
-An educational program provides a foundation for the skills you’ll learn on the job.
-Most employers will expect you to know certain basics from the start.
-Make sure the diploma or certificate program you select covers all or most of the following:
+But, most employers do require the completion of a related educational program.

 - A pharmacy technician’s duties and responsibilities